How to Lose 100 Pounds or More - My Journey to Lose 150 Pounds

 My name is Gina and I'm writing this page to help as many people as I can who have the same issues with weight as I do.
 I've struggled with my weight since I was a child and became a pro at yo-yo dieting.

-At age 31 I finally realized that I needed to make huge changes to my life if I wanted to live the best possible life I could.
+When I reached my 30s, I finally realized that I needed to make huge changes to my life if I wanted to live the best possible life I could.
 I was already starting to develop major health issues like pre-diabetes, high blood pressure, joint pain and fatty liver disease.
 I also was diagnosed with a severe emotional/compulsive/binge eating disorder.

 Something snapped inside me and I was ready for change.
 I got professional help to get my diet, my body and my mind in shape.
 And now I want to share what's helped me succeed.